Power of the interactive proof systems with verifiers modeled by semi-quantum two-way finite automata: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by Employment of Newly Graduated Doctors of Science for Scientific Excellence project/grant (CZ.1.07./2.3.00/30.0009) of Czech Republic, and the National Natural Science Foundation of China (Nos.
-61272058, 61073054), the Natural Science Foundation of Guangdong Province of China (No. 10251027501000004), the Specialized Research Fund for the Doctoral Program of Higher Education of China (No. 20100171110042).
+The authors would like to thank the referees for helpful suggestions to improve the presentation of the paper.
+This work is supported in part by the National Natural Science Foundation of China (Nos.
+61272058, 61073054) and supported in part by Employment of Newly Graduated Doctors of Science for Scientific Excellence project/grant (CZ.1.07./2.3.00/30.0009) of Czech Republic, and the project of the FCT PEst-OE/EEI/LA0008/2013.